Comprehensive Research Experience for Medical Students (CREMS) Program

 The Comprehensive Research Experience for Medical Students (CREMS) Program, offered by the University of Toronto MD Program, is an opportunity for University of Toronto medical students to participate in full-time research under the supervision of a faculty mentor.

-The 10- to 12-week summer program is for students between their first and second, or second and third years of medical school.
-Each student receives a stipend of $5,500 CAD, with a fifty-fifty contribution between the CREMS Program and the research supervisor.
-The Toronto Dementia Research Alliance (TDRA) will cover the research supervisor’s portion (researchers from the TDRA community) of the stipend ($2,750) for up to three students interested in dementia research.
+The 10-week summer program is for students between their first and second, or second and third years of medical school.
+Each student receives a stipend of $6,000 CAD; CREMS contributes $2,750, and the supervisor is responsible for $3,250.
+The Toronto Dementia Research Alliance (TDRA) will fund the research supervisor’s portion of the stipend for a select number of students pursuing dementia research, specifically for those working with researchers within the TDRA community or at TDRA sites.
 Students should apply as per usual based on CREMS guidelines, and TDRA will pick the funding based on the project.

 For more details on the CREMS Program, please visit their website: https://md.utoronto.ca/summer-research-programs